ThingSet/thingset-device-library/README.md

 - PATCH request (first byte '=')
 - POST request (first byte '!' or '+')
 - DELETE request (first byte '-')
-- Execution of functions via callbacks to certain paths or via executable nodes
+- Execution of functions via callbacks to certain paths or via executable objects
-- Authentication via callback to 'auth' node
+- Authentication via callback to 'auth' object
 - Sending of publication messages (# {...})
-- Setup of publication channels (enable/disable, configure data nodes to be published, change interval)
+- Setup of publication channels (enable/disable, configure data objects to be published, change interval)

 In order to reduce code size, verbose status messages can be turned off using the TS_VERBOSE_STATUS_MESSAGES = 0 in ts_config.h.